 Built around a U-bend in the river Adige with a huge medieval bridge crossing it, the most famous landmark is the Roman Amphitheatre.
 Built in 30 AD and perfectly preserved, it originally held 30,000 spectators.
 Nowadays, the arena hosts sumptuous theatre and opera productions, one of which you should try to see.
 Here is the program for this year as well as day trips for you to choose from.

-Apart from the medieval town center, Castle Vecchio, and many piazzas like Piazza delle Erbe, there is another highlight for culture fans.
+Apart from the medieval town center, Castle Vecchio, and many piazzas like Piazza delle Erbe, there is another highlight for culture fans in Verona.
 William Shakespeare and his play Romeo and Juliet are closely connected to Verona.
 Make your way to Via Capello and look at the tiny balcony of the 14th-century residence where the drama unfolded.

 Padua, located 25 miles west of Venice, is another beautiful city suitable for a day trip.
 The city sits on the banks of the river Bacchiglione, which is crossed by many elegant bridges.
-Padua appears twice in the list of UNESCO World Heritage Sites, once because it features the world’s most ancient botanical garden, created in 1545, and because of the 14th-century frescos by Giotto that are found in several buildings of the city, most notably the Scrovegni Chapel.
+Padua is a historic center and appears twice in the list of UNESCO World Heritage Sites, once because it features the world’s most ancient botanical gardens, created in 1545, and because of the 14th-century frescos by Giotto that are found in several buildings of the city, most notably the Scrovegni Chapel.

 Visit the Romanesque Basilica of St. Anthony with its Byzantine-style domes and cloisters and the tomb of the saint.

-Padua has one of Italy’s oldest and most prestigious universities, and as a result, a lively student community that loves to hang out in the many stylish cafes and bars in the old part of town by the river.
+Padua has Italy’s second oldest university, and as a result, a lively student community that loves to hang out in the many stylish cafes and bars in the old part of town by the river.

 Planning a visit to Treviso brings you right into the prosecco region.
 The surrounding hills are where this so very Italian sparkling wine is cultivated, especially between Conegliano and Valdobbiadene, and at a distance of just over 20 miles from Venice, it makes a great alternative to the lavish eateries of Venice.
 In keeping with the sparkling wine motive, there is even a replica of a 1559 statue of a woman who, on special occasions, spouts wine from her breasts, red from one and white from the other.

-Treviso is also where the delicious Italian desert tiramisu was invented in Ristorante Le Beccherie.
-Fashionistas may be interested to hear that Treviso is the home of United Colors of Benetton.
+Treviso is also where the delicious Italian dessert tiramisu was invented in Ristorante Le Beccherie.
+Fashionistas may be interested to hear that Treviso is the home of the United Colors of Benetton.